getting the most from holywell press

 In this increasingly digital and concomitantly ephemeral age, the tactile nature of the printed word and image has retained its power and capacity to leave a lasting impression.
 Creative design, fine quality materials, and beautiful printing with professional finishing all contribute to making print a communications channel worth exploiting.

-Good print starts before you even contact a printer
+good print starts before you even contact a printer

 The pre-production stage is vital for ensuring a great-looking product.
 Commission the best photography, graphic design, and copywriting you can afford.
-Holywell Creative can help with this, our designers have the expertise and creativity to ensure your communications have the impact you want.
+Holywell Creative can help with this; our designers have the expertise and creativity to ensure your communications have the impact you want.
 Do not cut corners on the materials that will speak for your business when you’re not around.

-Even if you opt to use your own designs do discuss these with Holywell early in the process.
+Even if you opt to use your own designs, do discuss these with Holywell early in the process.
 We can advise you on special finishes that could work particularly well for you, or even propose solutions your designer may not have considered.
-If you haven’t got a good designer on board, or you have your own designs in concept, Holywell's creative design team can make the journey from design concept design to printing an enjoyable adventure.
+If you haven’t got a good designer on board, or you have your own designs in concept, Holywell's creative design team can make the journey from design concept to printing an enjoyable adventure.

-Samples and jargon-free explanations
+samples and jargon-free explanations

 Feel free to ask for plenty of samples of the material your print job could be produced on.
-Once you have it in your hand you will ‘get a feel’ for the finished item.
+Once you have it in your hand, you will ‘get a feel’ for the finished item.
 We always do our best to avoid or to explain the jargon many printers use.

-Mock-ups and quotes
+mock-ups and quotes

 An unprinted, hand-made sample or ‘dummy’ can be provided, so you know exactly what you’ll be getting.
 And as for knowing what you’re getting, ask your printer to supply a run-on quote at the same time as the job cost.
 A large element of the cost in lithographic printing is in the set-up of the machines, meaning a longer print run is often more cost-effective than two or more short-run jobs.

-Some tips for preparing files for print
+tips for preparing files for print

-The most important thing to remember when buying print is that you are not simply buying a commodity, you are purchasing a service to support you with help and advice throughout the print process.
-Print buying requires an investment of faith and trust, so it’s vital you find the right partner to work with; a partner that not only has the right tools for the job, but one you can genuinely relate to and enjoy working with as well.
+The most important thing to remember when buying print is that you are not simply buying a commodity; you are purchasing a service to support you with help and advice throughout the print process.
+Print buying requires an investment of faith and trust, so it’s vital to find the right partner to work with; a partner that not only has the right tools for the job, but one you can genuinely relate to and enjoy working with as well.

 If you would like to visit our factory in Oxford, please call 01865 242098 or contact us using the button below.